Vinesma/freelancer-hd-bash-installer/README.md

 A script to install the [Freelancer HD Mod](https://www.moddb.com/mods/freelancer-hd-edition) using bash.

-Not affiliated with the main project.
+This is not affiliated with the main project.
 I just ran into a ton of problems getting the official installer to work on Linux, so I put together a quick script that does the job for me.

 The first argument to the script is always a valid path to a vanilla (non-modded) install of Freelancer.